Tiger's Eye at a Glance

 Folklore & Legends

-In many African traditions, Tiger's Eye was considered a stone of protection against evil spirits and black magic.
-The San people of southern Africa used Tiger's Eye in rain-making ceremonies, believing its golden light could attract the sun's favor.
-In medieval European folklore, Tiger's Eye was said to be the physical eye of a tiger turned to stone, retaining the animal's fierce protective spirit.
-Chinese folklore connected Tiger's Eye to the mythical guardian tigers that protected temples, believing the stone carried their watchful, protective energy.
+In many African traditions, Tiger's Eye was a stone of protection against evil spirits and black magic.
+The San people of southern Africa used it in rain-making ceremonies, believing its golden light could attract the sun's favor.
+In medieval European folklore, Tiger's Eye was said to be the actual eye of a tiger turned to stone, still carrying the animal's fierce protective spirit.
+Chinese folklore connected it to the mythical guardian tigers that protected temples, believing the stone carried their watchful, protective energy.

 Geological Profile